MychaelC/team-profile-generator/README.md

     License

 # Description
 This is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays a short summary of each employee.
 The team profiles will include a manager, engineers, and interns.
 Depending on the role they will have unique data.
+The application uses Jest for running the unit test and Inquirer for collecting input from the user.
 The information will display in a responsive application.

 # Installation
 Clone the project via the HTTP or SSH link in GitHub